wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 Lab materials
 ======
-The lab originates from a previous offering of this course written in Hspice.
+The lab originates from the previous offerings of this course written in Hspice.
 This semester, we use SPECTRE, available in Cadence, to replicate similar lab settings in prior semesters with the introduction of Lab 4 and Lab 5, with more empirical experience with CMOS design.

 The following material is edited after the course offering 2023 Fall.

 To make the lab run smoothly, you must load your SPECTRE, VIRTUOSO, and library properly.
 You are expected to use a 45nm standard voltage temperature CMOS model in most of the lab.

-The lab content below originate from Cadence tutorials available within cadence site
+The lab content below originate from Cadence tutorials available within cadence site.
+You may extend

 Lab 0 Familar with the tool.
 ======